research-software-collaborations/research-software-collaborations.github.io/pages/about/overview.md

-    of the size and complexity of the largest facilities 1 **Novel simulation techniques** are critical tools for the increasingly complex questions being asked by current and planned experiments, and touch all aspects of exper- imental work in nuclear and particle physics.
+    of the size and complexity of the largest facilities 1 **Novel simulation techniques** are critical tools for the increasingly complex questions being asked by current and planned experiments, and touch all aspects of experimental work in nuclear and particle physics.
 Traditional Monte Carlo techniques face large gaps with respect to needs for next-generation experiments.
 These can be closed through research that enables the efficient use of